What You’ll Learn 🎯

 Recalculation of stored data

-Orbit analysis can be recalculated using the raw signals from the proximity probes and the frequency source that has been stored during the measurement.
-To recalculate data simply open the datafile with the raw signals included and in Analyze mode navigate to Offline math:
+Orbit analysis can be recalculated using the raw signals from the proximity probes and the frequency source that were stored during the measurement.
+To recalculate the data, simply open the data file containing the raw signals and, in Analyze mode, navigate to Offline Math:

 1. When in Setup, add the Orbit Analysis by selecting More… and choosing Orbit Analysis from the list of modules: